 (1) the very existence of facts that disconfirm their sacred mere beliefs that no naturalists read Patrick Matthew's original conception of natural selection before 1858?

 (2) The plain fact that Darwin really is a proven serial liar in that regard (see Sutton 2014 and Sutton 2016 for the real facts).
+[UPDATE 2022 See now: "Science Fraud" the book by Mike Sutton.

 And – with exquisitely painful irony – what warning might this serve for meta skeptics such as I?